By SeanPublished On: July 20, 2020Last Updated: November 23, 2022

 Most tablets end up circular or with rounded corners, simply because they make the tablets easier to swallow.
 If the size of the dose is large, choosing the right shape can give the perception of a smaller tablet.
 Larger elongated shapes such as an oval or rectangle tablet are much easier to swallow than a large triangular pill!

 It can be worthwhile to throw in a little bit of creativity when it comes to shapes.
 For example, a heart-shaped pill for a cardiovascular drug is a unique way of differentiating it from others.
 In many cases, having a unique tablet shape can also establish recognizability and brand loyalty in the medication.

-It’s not all invoking the right emotions in the patient, however, with certain regulations requiring differentiation between dosage forms of the same drug.
+It’s not all invoking the right emotions in the patient, however, with specific regulations requiring differentiation between dosage forms of the same drug.
 Pharmaceutical companies aren’t allowed to color all their tablets the same color, as convenient as that sounds.
-This is a failsafe measure, preventing pharmacists and doctors from dispensing the wrong drug while protecting patients from potential medicine mix-ups.
+This failsafe measure prevents pharmacists and doctors from dispensing the wrong drug while protecting patients from potential medicine mix-ups.

 The counterfeit drug industry is worth billions, with illegal drug manufacturers selling their products online and through channels that bypass regulation.
 Having additional features, such as a special film coating or a unique flavor, helps officials and consumers to differentiate between the genuine and counterfeit versions of a drug3.

 In the example below, screening technology under U.V. light developed by the U.S. FDA allows for quick identification between authentic and counterfeit drugs, taking advantage of differences in the fluorescent properties of capsule film coatings.